-FROM: Cynthia Hockless, Director of Human Resources

-SUBJECT: ADMINISTRATIVE OVERSIGHT - PERSONNEL COMMITTEE MEETING MINUTES
+DATE:February 03, 2021TO:Members of the Board of RetirementFROM:Cynthia Hockless, Director of Human ResourcesSUBJECT:ADMINISTRATIVE OVERSIGHT - PERSONNEL COMMITTEE MEETING MINUTES

 Background:

 OCERS formulated administrative rules to assist with the organization and communication of Committee Meeting minutes.

 OCERS practice is to have the minutes from the Committee Meetings approved by each Committee and then shared with the full Board each month after those minutes are approved.